awsl-dbq/longitude/README.md

 Of course, only domain specific datatype is not enough. we also need domain related functions.
 The UDF plugins may be a good choice.

+## Design
+### What's JSON Schema?
+JSON Schema is a vocabulary that allows you to annotate and validate JSON documents.
+### Benefits
+- Describes your existing data format(s).
+- Provides clear human- and machine- readable documentation.
+- Validates data which is useful for:
+    - Automated testing.
+    - Ensuring quality of client submitted data.

+## Target
+Add JSON Schema support for TiDB's JSON datatype.

+So you can validate JSON data with it and ensuring  data quality in database level.

+### Demo Show
+To show on Hackathon online.